 Deadline has passed and this call is closed.

 The Center for the Study of Diversity (CSD) accepted proposals for its 2017 Faculty Diversity Research Grant Program.
 The purpose of this program is to promote interdisciplinary research and scholarly activities that will benefit the university campus and/or the local community, and further the CSD mission as outlined below.
-This year has the special theme:
+2017 had the special theme:

 Campus Climate at the University of Delaware.